MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-alwayson-issues.md

 ---
 title: Troubleshooting on Always On issues
-description: This article provides resolutions for the common problem about Always On configuration on SQL server. ms.date: 08/03/2020 ms.custom: sap:Availability Groups
+description: This article provides resolutions for the common problem about Always On configuration on SQL Server. ms.date: 08/03/2020 ms.custom: sap:Availability Groups
 ---